Curly-Mo/crosstalk_cancellation/README.md

     python crosstalk_cancellation.py input/audiocheck.wav output/audiocheck.wav

-    #if your speakers are 0.8 meters apart, you are sitting 1.5 meters from the speakers, and have a head diamter of 0.215 meters
+    #if your speakers are 0.8 meters apart, you are sitting 1.5 meters from the speakers, and have a head diameter of 0.215 meters
     python crosstalk_cancellation.py input/audiocheck.wav output/audiocheck.wav -s 0.8 -l 1.5 -e 0.215